JOHN HANCOCK CLOSED-END FUNDS DECLARE MONTHLY DISTRIBUTIONS

-BOSTON, Jan.
-3, 2022 /PRNewswire/ - The four John Hancock closed-end funds listed below declared their monthly distributions today as follows:
+BOSTON, July 1, 2022 /PRNewswire/ - The five John Hancock closed-end funds listed below declared their monthly distributions today as follows:

 Declaration Date: